General Information For COMPANIES

 More and more people want to do business and work for companies that want to make the world a better place.
 IIC gives you a tool to demonstrate that yours is that kind of company.

-Odds are that employees at your company are buying and selling homes, and IIC enables your company to establish and grow your reputation as a socially conscious organization.
-Each time someone affiliated with your company has an IIC transaction, your company receives credit for that transaction.
-Simply by promoting IIC with your employees you can/will cause more funding to go to charity that otherwise wouldn’t.
-And you get credit for it!
+Odds are that employees at your company are buying and selling homes.
+Each time someone affiliated with your company has an IIC transaction, your company receives credit in our social media for that transaction.
+By sharing IIC with your employees you can cause funding to go to charities that otherwise would not.
+And you are recognized in IIC social media, each time that happens!